Rosebud Man Sentenced for Assault Resulting in Serious Bodily Injury

 For Immediate Release

-United States Attorney Brendan V. Johnson announced that a Rosebud, South Dakota man convicted of Assault Resulting in Serious Bodily Injury was sentenced on April 9, 2013 by U.S. District Judge Roberto A. Lange.
+United States Attorney Ron Parsons announced that a Rosebud, South Dakota, man convicted of Assault Resulting in Serious Bodily Injury was sentenced on September 9, 2019, by U.S. District Judge Roberto A. Lange.

-Crow Dog was remanded to the custody of the U.S. Marshal.
+Menard was immediately turned over to the custody of the U.S. Marshals Service.

 Indian Country Law and Justice